 The proposed rules relieve ambiguity about the requirements for licensure, renewal, and relicensure under the act.
-In the absence of the proposed rules, applicants and licensees are likely to misunderstand the requirements and will not be made aware of all of the criteria used by the department for determining compliance with the rules.
+In the absence of the proposed rules, applicants and licensees are likely to misunderstand the requirements and could be unaware of all the criteria used by the department for finding compliance with the rules.